 At 29,029 ft (8,848m) above sea level, Mount Everest is the highest mountain in the World!

-It will take unimaginable endurance, courage, resilience and strength to reach the summit, but the team taking on this ultimate challenge will push themselves harder, and higher, than they have ever climbed before.
+It took unimaginable endurance, courage, resilience and strength to reach the summit, but the team pushed themselves harder, and higher, than they have ever climbed before.

 The Nepalese call the mountain Sagarmatha, meaning “Forehead (or Goddess) of the Sky”.
 In Tibet it is known as Chomolungma, “Mother Goddess of the Universe”.

-The team will climb Everest via the Southeast Ridge route on the Nepalese side of the mountain, and the expedition to the ‘Top of the World’ will take 2 months to complete.
+The team climbed Everest via the Southeast Ridge route on the Nepalese side of the mountain, and the expedition to the ‘Top of the World’ took 2 months to complete.

 The area above 8,000 meters (26,000ft) is called the “death zone,” because of its thin air and brutal weather.